AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     ![](images/subject-scheme-root-map.png){width="550" align="left"}

-1. Set the parent map as the root map in the **User Preferences**.
+1. Set the parent map as the root map in the **User preferences**.
 Once this map is added as your root map, the subject scheme is then shown in the Subject Scheme panel.

     ![](images/subject-scheme-user-preferences.png){width="400" align="left"}